 This is where AI voice assistants are beginning to make a practical difference.

-Why voice matters
+Why voice still matters

-Despite the rise of email, chat and WhatsApp, many clients still prefer to speak to someone directly.
+Despite the rise of email, chat, and WhatsApp, many clients still prefer to speak to someone directly.
 A phone call feels more immediate, more personal, and often more efficient than typing out a message.

 What AI voice assistants can do